vexus2/CakeStorm/README.md

 6. Save the settings and restart the IDE

 ## What's New
+### Version 0.3
+- Add a references to Model, View, to the Element from any files.

 ### Version 0.2
 - The name of SmartJump has been changed to CakePHP SmartJump.
 - Add View => Element jump for CakePHP SmartJump.